 Steve Jobs narrated that at age 30, he was fired from Apple, the company that he created.
 Apple’s Board of Directors picked his partner to run the company when Steve Jobs and his partner had a major disagreement.
 Talk about big time very public betrayal.
 This was shocking to me because I never knew that he got kicked out of his own company.
 He reported that he was initially devastated by the Apple incident .
 He discussed experiencing a sense of deep rejection and thoughts of running away from the valley.
 Then, he realized he loved his work and he can start over, even, if it was outside Apple. .
 He trusted himself, his love for his work and that everything will work out.
 He started working and created Next Inc. and Pixar, which became super successful enterprises.
 He stated that Apple bought Next Inc. and the Next Inc. became crucial t0 the “technological innovation at Apple”.
 He also talked about meeting his wife, falling in love, marrying her and had a family.
 After a public betrayal, he trusted, loved another person and married her.
 He connected the dots by saying that “Getting kicked out of Apple was the best thing that happened”.
 Without that, he would not have developed newer technology and met his wife.
 This reaffirmed his belief in connecting the dots and trusting that dots will connect.
 Jobs’ being kicked out of Apple, which was devastating for him at the time, lead to much greater accomplishments.
 I think of connecting the dots often when I question the loyalty of God.
 Bad things happen which are painful and horrid.
 But new opportunities arise.
 You can only connect the dots moving forward after bad things and look back.
 Not easy.
 But connecting the dots is powerful.

-I agree with Steve Jobs.
-You have to trust something.
-The God, Universe, Higher Power, Love, Karma, Values or Code of ethics.
+Steve Jobs stated that ” You have to trust something”.
+God, Universe, Higher Power, Love, Karma, Values or Code of ethics.
+I agree that you have to trust something.
 Trust after major betrayal is difficult.
 What I loved about Steve Jobs is that after a major betrayal, he picked himself up and kept moving, trusting that everything will work out.
 Steven Jobs exemplifies resiliency, reaching greater heights after adversity.
 The important aspect of betrayal is developing healthy coping strategies for the painful feelings and moving through the grief and loss process until there is acceptance of the new reality.
 Then, there is work of building effective strategies to navigate the new reality.
 There is also the search for a new or renewed purpose and meaning, which can be a journey also.
 This is something that is perhaps applicable to both mass betrayal and personal betrayal.
 Learning from a betrayal is important.
 Dealing with the pain of betrayal with helpful strategies, acceptance and navigating a new reality and finding new purpose is all painful, and arduous.
 More self-compassion, the better.